kiran-garre/cse15l-lab-reports/lab-report1.md

 ```
 [user@sahara ~]$ cat
 cat displays the contents of a file
-cat displays the contents of a file

-This loop continues until the user exists
-This loop continues until the user exists
-^C
-[user@sahara ~]$
 ```
 Any input given is immediately printed out again (even newlines; the large gap is simply a newline given by the user and a newline printed out by `cat`).
 This is not an error and is instead a behavior of terminal itself; running certain commands with no arguments will begin a loop that reads from `stdin`.